NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 #### StructuralPlacerConfig

 Defines details for an instance of a placer (cylinder) descending from the ceiling on the given activation step to place an object with the given position.
+For some object shapes (specifically `container_symmetric_*` and `container_asymmetric_*`), two placers will be made and attached to the object.

 - `num` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): Number of areas to be used with these parameters
 - `activation_step`: (int, or list of ints, or [MinMaxInt](#MinMaxInt)
-dict): Step on which placer should begin downward movement.
+dict, or list of MinMaxInt dicts): Step on which the placer should begin its downward movement.
 Default: between 0 and 10
+- `deactivation_step`: (int, or list of ints, or [MinMaxInt](#MinMaxInt)
+dict, or list of MinMaxInt dicts): Step on which the placer should release its held object.
+This number must be a step after the end of the placer's downward movement.
+Default: At the end of the placer's downward movement
 - `end_height`: (float, or list of floats, or [MinMaxFloat](#MinMaxFloat)
 dict): Height at which the placer should release its held object.
 Default:
 0 (so the held object is in contact with the floor)